keepthrifty/keepthrifty.github.io/_posts/2016/2016-10-10-become-twice-as-happy-with-half-as-much.md

 ![TVs for sale in a big box store]({{ site.url }}{{ page.image-folder }}/tvs.jpg)

-<div class="image-caption">"I find television very educating.
+<div class="caption">"I find television very educating.
 Every time somebody turns on the set, I go into the other room and read a book.” ― Groucho Marx</div>

 To get grounded here, lets look at some statistics: